benjohnsonnlp/developer/_content/expertise/setup-local-dev-env.md

 2. Download Bluemix [CLI](https://console.ng.bluemix.net/docs/cli/index.html#cli)
 3. Download or use your preferred IDE ( Atom, Sublime, Eclipse )
 4. Use [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/index.html#downloads) to create Watson Conversation Service that will be used by the expertise.
-5. Download and use NGROK. https://ngrok.com/download to run expertise locally $ ./ngrok help $ ./ngrok http 5000  to allow the Personal Assistant Builder service to call your local running expertise.
+5. Download and use NGROK. https://ngrok.com/download to run expertise locally $ ./ngrok help $ ./ngrok http 5000  to allow the Assistant Builder service to call your local running expertise.

 ## Setup NodeJS
 1. Install [NodeJS](https://nodejs.org/en/)